-- (2) The amounts shown in this column reflect cash incentive bonuses earned by our Named Executive Officers pursuant to the Company's annual executive incentive compensation plan.
+- The amounts shown in this column reflect cash incentive bonuses earned by our Named Executive Officers pursuant to the Company's annual executive incentive compensation plan.
 The amounts include cash bonuses earned in year of service regardless of when paid.
-The bonuses for 2023 were paid in early 2024. - (3) For the year ended December 31, 2023, the "All Other Compensation" column includes (a) \$12,200 to each of Messrs.
-Benck, Lakkaraju and Beaver and Ms. Turner, and \$5,546 to Mr. Moezidis paid by the Company pursuant to the Company's Savings Plan (under the Savings Plan, the Company is obligated to make matching contributions according to the terms of the Savings Plan), (b) payments by the Company to Messrs.
-Benck, Lakkaraju, Moezidis and Beaver and Ms. Turner pursuant to the Company's Deferred Compensation Plan as elective contributions (see "Registrant Contributions in Last Fiscal Year" column below under Nonqualified Deferred Compensation), and (c) payments by the Company of premiums for term life insurance on behalf of each of our Named Executive Officers.
-In addition, Mr. Benck received \$10,724 of perquisites during 2023, which included \$5,000 for financial planning services, \$3,000 for a health club membership and \$2,724 for his annual executive physical.
-Mr. Lakkaraju received \$9,010 of perquisites during 2023, which included \$5,000 for financial planning services, \$2,358 for a health club membership and \$1,652 for his annual executive physical.
-Mr. Beaver received \$4,775 of perquisites during 2023, which included \$7,000 for financial planning services and \$3,600 for a health club membership.
-Ms. Turner received \$1,985 of perquisites during 2023 which included \$785 for financial planning services and \$1,200 for a health club membership.

-- (4) Mr. Lakkaraju resigned from his position effective April 1, 2024 and is no longer with the Company. - (5) Mr. Moezidis became an Executive Officer in July 2023 and was deemed a Named Executive Officer in 2023. - (6) Ms. Turner became an Executive Officer in July 2019 and was deemed a Named Executive Officer in 2023.
+The bonuses for 2024 were paid in early 2025. - For the year ended December 31, 2024, the "All Other Compensation" column includes (a) \$13,200 to each of Messrs.
+Benck, Lakkaraju, Moezidis, Valkanoff and Beaver, and \$1,235 to Mr. Schumaker and \$13,111 to Mr. Kamal paid by the Company pursuant to the Company's Savings Plan (under the Savings Plan, the Company is obligated to make matching contributions according to the terms of the Savings Plan), (b) payments by the Company to Messrs.
+Benck, Schumaker, Lakkaraju, Moezidis, Valkanoff and Beaver pursuant to the Company's Deferred Compensation Plan as elective contributions (see "Registrant Contributions in Last Fiscal Year" column below under Nonqualified Deferred Compensation), and (c) payments by the Company of premiums for term life insurance on behalf of each of our Named Executive Officers.
+In addition, Mr. Benck received \$13,515 of perquisites during 2024, which included \$5,000 for financial planning services, \$4,200 for a health club membership and \$4,315 for his annual executive physical.
+Mr. Moezidis received \$168,477 of perquisites during 2024, which included \$160,000 in relocation assistance, \$2,120 for financial planning services and \$2,773 for a health club membership and \$3,584 for his annual executive physical.
+Mr. Valkanoff received \$126,495 of perquisites during 2024, which included \$120,709 in relocation assistance, \$2,930 for financial planning services and \$398 for a health club membership and \$2,458 for his annual executive physical.
+Mr. Beaver received \$9,053 of perquisites during 2024 which included \$4,185 for financial planning services and \$2,700 for a health club membership and \$2,168 for his annual executive physical.
+Mr. Lakkaraju received \$9,477 of perquisites during 2024, which included \$5,000 for financial planning services, \$756 for a health club membership and \$3,721 for his annual executive physical. - Mr. Schumaker became an Executive Officer in October 2024 and was deemed a Named Executive Officer in 2024. - Mr. Schumaker received a one-time sign on bonus of \$50,000 upon joining the Company and a \$25,000 discretionary bonus in appreciation of his efforts during 2024 (see "-2024 Executive Compensation Program in Detail-Annual Incentives"). - Mr. Kamal served as Interim Chief Financial Officer from April 1, 2024 through October 7, 2024. - Mr. Valkanoff became an Executive Officer in July 2023 and was deemed a Named Executive Officer in 2024.
+(7) - Mr. Lakkaraju resigned from his position effective April 1, 2024 and is no longer with the Company.